Luminova Framework

 Luminova provides a robust set of predefined exception classes that extend the \Luminova\Exceptions\AppException class.
 These exceptions cover a wide range of error scenarios, ensuring that your application can handle various issues gracefully.

-The global namespace for these classes is: \Luminova\Exceptions\.
+The global namespace group for these classes is: \Luminova\Exceptions\.

 ClassDescription